 Here’s a screenshot of the whiteboard for your reference.

 In Review – How to Save Your Project from Analysis Paralysis

 Jennifer shared the buzzword of the day, “data,” especially the term “big data.”
 It’s an obsession for many companies who feel they can mine that information to better serve their customers.

 Another way to think of analysis paralysis is that it’s when one starts to over-analyze or over-think a situation, which leads to inaction.
 That is the opposite result you want from the process.
 You want to make decisions and act.
-But analysis paralysis leaves you trapped in a loop of never stopping the collection and analysis of data.
+But analysis paralysis leaves you trapped in a loop where you never stop the collection and analysis of data.
 That defeats the whole purpose of big data, which is a tool to an end and not an end in itself.

 Warning Signs of Analysis Paralysis

-How can you tell that your starting to get bogged down and in danger of becoming paralyzed in the analyzing stage of your data collection?
+How can you tell that you’re starting to get bogged down and in danger of becoming paralyzed in the analysis stage of your data collection?

 - Deadlines and due dates keep being extended